Bratislava: a brief travel guide

 There are many ways to go to Bratislava.

 Lastly, you can have a nice bus trip to appreciate the nature of Slovakia.
 You can take the bus from most European cities and relax for the rest of the trip.
-Most bus stations have coffee shops, restaurants, ticket offices and toilets, which you can use after you pay a small amount (0.40 €).

 Where to party in Bratislava